 If one day swarms of tiny robots will never be used for purposes like pollinate flowers or explore disaster sites, they will have to have a good resistance.
 A robot created at the EPFL research institute in Switzerland seems to adapt quite a bit, since it can even resist the blows of a fly swatter.

 Weighing less than a gram, the insect-like robot moves through artificial muscles known as actuators "integrated dielectric elastomer" or DEA.
 Hence its name, DEAnsect.

 Powering on and off occurs over 400 times per second, causing DEAsect to vibrate forward at a speed of 3 cm (1,2 inches) per second.

 There are currently two versions of the device.
 The first is wired to an external power and control system.
-This is the robotic insect that can be crushed by a fly swatter or crushed by a shoe, and continue undaunted on its way.
+It is this robot insect that can be crushed by a fly swatter or crushed by a shoe, and continue on its way undeterred.

 The second version is independent, with integrated battery and microcontroller.
 Using the integrated "eyes" it is able to trace and follow independently the black and white motifs printed on the ground.

 Its creators are now working on a system that would allow multiple DEAnsects to communicate with each other, so that they can coordinate their movements.
 In short, a robotic swarm.